chromium/chromium/docs/infra/new_builder.md

-Every try builder should mirror a CI builder, to help identify when failures are specific to a given patch, or happening more generally, and, if the latter, that some sheriff is looking at the failures.e
+Every try builder should mirror a CI builder, to help identify when failures are specific to a given patch, or happening more generally, and, if the latter, that some sheriff is looking at the failures.

 [ Sometimes it's okay to have an "optional" try builder that doesn't have a matching CI builder, but make sure to discuss that on the bug you're using